IFMlab/ChemFlow/tutorial/example-a-thrombin/Tutorial-DF-LF-SF.rst

 The decoys are the last 14 molecules in the file *compounds.mol2* (from C04221783 to C12716025).

 We computed the AUC with python, by using hte jupyter notebook that is in the tutorial folder, named *ROC-CURVE-DOCKFLOW.ipynb*.
-Please run the notebook in the tutorial folder, in order to properly load the input files, following the designed path.
+Please run the notebook in the **tutorial_chemflow/DockFlow/** folder, in order to properly load the input files, following the designed path.